Clarifai/old-docs/api-guide/annotate/annotations.md

 {% endtab %}
 {% endtabs %}

-#### Update annotation with concepts in a region
+#### Update Annotation with Concepts in a Region

-When you update an annotation with a region, you should provide the `region ID` if you do not intend to change the region.
+When you update an annotation with a region, you should provide the region ID if you do not intend to change the region.

 {% tabs %}
 {% tab title="gRPC Python" %}